-Graduate A student who has met the University's requirements and has been awarded a qualification.
+Graduate A student who has been awarded a university qualification.

-Graduate Certificate A qualification open to graduates or to those who have been able to demonstrate equivalent practical, professional or scholarly experience of an appropriate kind, comprising a coherent programme with a total value of not less than 60 points (0.5 EFTS).
-See page 118.
+Graduate Certificate A qualification at undergraduate level, open to graduates or to those who have been able to demonstrate equivalent practical, professional or scholarly experience of an appropriate kind, comprising a coherent programme with a total value of not less than 60 points (0.5 EFTS).
+See page 119.

-Graduate Diploma A qualification open to graduates or to those who have been able to demonstrate equivalent, practical, professional, or scholarly experience of an appropriate kind, comprising a coherent programme with a total value of not less than 120 points (1 EFTS).
-See page 118.
+Graduate Diploma A qualification at undergraduate level, open to graduates or to those who have been able to demonstrate equivalent, practical, professional, or scholarly experience of an appropriate kind, comprising a coherent programme with a total value of not less than 120 points (1 EFTS).
+See page 119.

 Honours Awarded for advanced or distinguished study in some degree qualifications.
-See page 117.
+See page 116.